tzahola/flac2m4a/README.md

 - jpg/gif/png files are copied to the output tree as is
 - FLAC files are converted to M4A and copied to the output tree
 - FLAC files in the same input folder are converted gaplessly
-- Parallelized up to the number of CPU cores via `sysctl -n hw.ncpu`
+- Parallel processing via `make -j`

 ## Example